 Python can be used for many purposes, from web development to mobile app development to data science.
-It is the fastest-growing programming language.
-Why?According to Stack Overflow, Python, which has already achieved substantial popularity, is also the fastest-growing programming language.
-What does this mean?
+It is the fastest-growing programming language and has already achieved substantial popularity according to Stack Overflow.

 There is a sudden rise of Python usage in app development, and that’s a fact.
 The app development market just got “pythonized”.
 But why is Python constantly increasing in popularity and adoption?
 Here come some answers.